 This was the basic structure that evolved into Engage for CPAs.
 The app is designed to remove the obstacles and pain points that most small CPA firms encounter when using engagement letters in their practices.

 Painless drafting: Engage uses basic information about the client and the engagement to automatically create an engagement letter for professional services.
 The automation of routine admin tasks reduces non-billable time and increases time for billable work, especially during tax season when you need it most.

 Easy execution: Once the letter is created, the accountant sends the letter to the client though Engage; the client confirms their identity and checks a box to digitally sign the letter.
 If it is required by the accountant, the client also enters credit card information and authorizes an advance fee processed by Stripe, a third-party payment service.
-The accountant receives a notice through the app that the engagement has been executed.
+The accountant receives a notice through the app that the engagement has been signed.